-Very often, text messaging is the best way to get the right information to the right people.
+Very often, texting is the best way to get the right information to the right people.

-But if you haven’t segmented your phone contact list into logical list of users who have different needs, interests, and desires, then text message marketing software will be more of a liability to you than an asset.
+But if you haven’t segmented your phone numbers into a logical list of users who have different needs, interests, and desires, then text message marketing software will be more of a liability to you than an asset.

-All of these guidelines—why you should use text message marketing software and how you should use it—can be boiled down a single piece of advice:
+All of these guidelines—why you should use software and how you should use it—can be boiled down a single piece of advice:

-Use your text message marketing software to serve your members, not yourself.
+Use your marketing software to serve your members, not yourself.